evoredact/siege-verification/README.md

-# siege-verification
-Preventing -300 IQ people play R6.
+# **WARNING!
+IT MIGHT CUT YOUR SHADERS AND GAME ROOTPATH SO YOU WOULD NEED TO INSTALL IT AGAIN**
+## Siege Verification
+Application to prevent -300 IQ people playing R6 by deleting their shaders and on -1200 IQ deletes the game.